 2. The Autopsy of Jane Doe

-If there ever was a profession, I never imagined myself as becoming a medical examiner is on top of the list.
+If there ever was a profession, I never imagined myself as it’s a medical examiner.
 And after watching this movie, you’ll probably agree with me.

 The Autopsy of Jane Doe is extremely disturbing.
 It literally starts with death and ends with death.